Parkinson's symptoms

 Motor symptoms are the ones that affect how you move and your balance.

-Non-motor symptoms do not affect how you move and may not be visible to others.
+Non-motor symptoms do not affect how you move and may not be visible to others but can affect your everyday life.

 How Do I Manage My Symptoms?

-Parkinson's disease can cause a wide variety of symptoms and is unique to each individual.
-Symptom management can vary from person to person and includes exercise, medication management, therapy, and lifestyle modifications.
+Symptom management can vary from exercise to medication management, to therapy, and other holistic lifestyle modifications.

 People experience symptoms differently, making progression difficult to predict.
 Symptoms may appear gradually and take time to affect daily life.

-Managing symptoms through therapy, medication, a healthy diet, and speaking with a specialist can help change the progression.
+Managing symptoms through exercise, therapy, medication, a healthy diet, holistic practices, and speaking to your support system can help change the progression.
+A positive mental attitude is very beneficial.